-Leaseholders can apply to the First-tier Tribunal Property Chamber to deal with disputes about service charges, repairs, extending leases or buying the freehold.
+Leaseholders can apply to the First-tier Tribunal (Property Chamber) to deal with disputes about service charges, repairs, extending leases or buying the freehold.

-Disputes the tribunal deals with
+What disputes the tribunal deals with

 - insuring the building

-Applying to the tribunal
+How to apply to the tribunal

 Apply to the tribunal using the correct form.
 This is available from Gov.uk.